hujhax/austin-improv-wiki/File/2002 Out of Bounds Schedule.jpg.md

 ## Summary
-The schedule/program for the 2002 Out of Bounds Comedy Festival
+The schedule/program for [[The 2002 Out of Bounds Comedy Festival]].

 ## Licensing
 {{AIC-Wiki-only license}}